 Can you just imagine Abimelech's heart beating so fast as he stuttered these words out?

-Genesis 20:6-7 And God said unto him in a dream, Yea, I know that thou didst this in the integrity of thy heart; for I also withheld thee from sinning against me: therefore suffered I thee not to touch her.
-Now therefore restore the man his wife; for he is a prophet, and he shall pray for thee, and thou shall live: and if thou restore her not, know thou that thou shall surely die, thou, and all that are thine.
+Genesis 20:6-7 And God said to him in a dream, "Yes, I know that you did this in the integrity of your heart.
+For I also withheld you from sinning against Me; therefore I did not let you touch her.
+Now therefore, restore the man's wife; for he is a prophet, and he will pray for you and you shall live.
+But if you do not restore her, know that you shall surely die, you and all who are yours."